TimHeessels/RuneliteCoinboundPlugin/README.md

 * You can only use content that you have unlocked.
 The plugin will notify you when you try to use locked content as best as it can.
 * Your main progression is through gathering coins.
 Every time you reach a new peak wealth (you surpass a threshold of total coins in your inventory) you will be able to open a new booster pack and choose an unlock card.
 * You must use the latest unlock as main source of money making.
 If you for example unlock a shop type, you must use that shop to make money before you can open your next booster pack.
-  * Exceptions to this rule are made for unlocks that don't directly make money, such as quests or bosses.
   * Even if you have multiple packs to open, you must still earn at least 10% towards the next pack before opening the next.
+  * Exceptions to this rule are made for unlocks that don't directly make money, such as quests or if you unlocked something you can't directly use.
+In that case, continue with the previous money making method.
+* You're free to use any account type (main, iron, uim) to play this game (or even start with an existing account).
+Keep in mind that a main account would make the game mode significantly easier.
+  * Start with a fresh normal or ultimate ironman account for the full experience.

 ## Important note
 The plugin uses al-kharid flyers to block inventory spaces.
 At the start of the game mode it will ask you to gather a certain amount.